bsteen/sdxl-image-batch/README.md

 The [`diffusers`](https://github.com/huggingface/diffusers) library is set to offline mode in the script, so you have to manually download models.
 Stable Diffusion Video (SVD) and SVD XT are implemented but not currently working.

+I made this script around the time SDXL first came out and decided to upload it now.
 Tested and working on Linux Mint 21.3 with a NVIDIA GTX 1070 (8GB VRAM).

 **Copyright 2024, Benjamin Steenkamer - see LICENSE for details**